dilawarhassanshaikh/m365-tenant-baseline-reporter/README.md

 Early preview (v0.1)
 • Focused on basic collection and reporting
 • Some checks may return Unknown depending on tenant permissions
-• Designed to be extended over time
+• To be extended over time